duy-maimanh/ml_task_vision/README.md

     .build()
  ```

-The *setNumberThreads* is the settings for CPU that mean it only work when
+The *setNumberThreads* is the settings for CPU which mean it only works when the *isUseGPU = false*.
-the *isUseGPU = false*.
-But you should set it because some devices not support GPU so
-they will use CPU instead.
+But you should set it because some devices do not support GPU so they will use CPU instead.

-# NSFW detection
+# 1. NSFW detection

 ![NSFW Banner](_arts/nsfw_banner.png "nsfw banner")

-This is very first library's feature.
-That help us to detect the image and know
+This is the very first library feature.
+That helps us to detect the image and know if it is NSFW or
-if it is nsfw or safe for work.
-It is useful for kind of apps like social media,
+safe for work.
+It is useful for kind of apps like social media, chatting, or dating...
+The accuracy
-chatting, or dating...
-The accuracy now is around 88% base on 8100 test images.
+now is around 88% based on 8100 test images.
+And I continue collecting datasets and training this
-And I am continue collecting dataset and training this model and will be update when I got higher accuracy.
+model and will be updated when I got higher accuracy.

 ## Download model